dnirns/sei-project-2-reactathon/README.md

 I was able to work equally on both the logical elements of the API requests and user interface, as well as styling the CSS and working on things like conditional rendering.

+## Possible Future Features:

+If we had more time, a few minor things we might have added would have been:

+ * Sound effects.
+ * Some more animations.
+ * Fine tuning some layout specifics.

 ## Demo: